billbrod/spatial-frequency-preferences/README.md

 for now, the following the analysis steps:

 1. Create the stimuli (`python -m sfp.stimuli subject_name -c
    -i`).
-After you run this the first time (and create the unshuffled stimuli), you probably only need the `-i` flag to create the index.
+After you run this the first time (and thus create the unshuffled stimuli), you probably only need the `-i` flag to create the index.
 2. Run the experiment and gather fMRI data (`python -m sfp.experiment data/stimuli/unshuffled.npy 12 subject_name`).
 Experiment will run 4 minutes and 16 seconds (52 stimulus classes and 10 blank trials,